A stochastic partial differential equation model for limit order book dynamics: A two-factor model

 \end{cor} The $L^1$ normalization \eqref{eq:L1} allows to interpret the variables in terms of order book volume and depth: $\int_0^L|u_t|=V_t^a$ (resp. $\int_{-L}^0|u_t|=V_t^b$) represents the volume of sell (resp. buy) orders, while $\nabla u_t(0+)\theta = \frac{\theta \pi}{L} V_t^a $ (resp. $ \nabla u_t(0-) .\theta= \frac{\theta \pi}{L} V_t^b$) represents the depth at the top of the book.
 In this simple two-factor model, these two are proportional to each other: they may be decoupled by considering multifactor specifications involving higher-order eigenfunctions.

 The drift parameter $-\nu^a$ (resp. $-\nu^b$) thus represents the net growth rate of decrease of the volume of sell (resp. buy) orders.
 As shown in \eqref{eq.nu}, this net growth rate results from the superposition of several effects: \begin{itemize} \item submission/ cancellation of limit sell (resp. buy) orders by directional sellers (resp. buyers) at rate $\alpha_a$ (resp. $\alpha_b$); this may be interpreted as the `low frequency' component of the order flow; \item replacement of limit orders by new ones closer to the mid-price, at rate $\frac{\beta_a^2}{4\eta_a}$ (resp. $\frac{\beta_b^2}{4\eta_b}$); \item cancellation of limit orders as the mid-price moves away (i.e. at distance $\pm L$ from the mid-price), at rate $\frac{\eta_a \pi^2}{L^2}$ (resp. $\frac{\eta_b \pi^2}{L^2}$). \end{itemize} In the case of a {\it balanced} order flow for which there is no systematic accumulation or depletion of limit orders away from the mid-price, these terms compensate each other and the volume of limit orders in any interval $[S_t+x_1,S_t+x_2]$ is a (local) martingale.
-The following result is a consequence of Corollary~\ref{cor:locmartingale}: \begin{cor}[Balanced order flow] The order book density $u$ is a local martingale (in $L^2$), if and only if
+The following result follows from the remarks in Section~\ref{sec.martingale}: \begin{cor}[Balanced order flow] The order book density $u$ is a local martingale (in $L^2$), if and only if

 for some $V^b_0 \geq 0,V^a_0 \geq 0$ and

 \end{cor}

 \begin{rmk}[Balance between high- and low-frequency order flow] The balance condition \eqref{eq:3} expresses a balance between the slow arrival of directional orders, represented by the terms $\alpha_a$ and $\alpha_b$, and the fast replacement of orders inside the book, represented by the terms $\frac{\beta_{a}^2}{4\eta_{ b}}$ and $\frac{\beta_{a}^2}{4\eta_{ b}}$, and finally the cancellation of limit orders deep inside the book, at rate ${\eta_{a} \pi^2}/{L^2}.$ \end{rmk} This balance between order flow at various frequencies may be seen as a mathematical counterpart of the observations made by \cite{kirilenko2017} on the nature of intraday order flow.